reza-naghizadeh/organize-pictures-by-date/README.md

-Here's an updated version of your README, incorporating the new options and app features:

----

 # Organize Files by Date

 This repository contains a Python script and standalone apps for macOS and Windows to help you organize your files by date, with additional options for folder management.